The factorial growth of topological recursion: Intersection theory

 \subsection{Large genus asymptotic of Painlev{\'e} I free energies}

 We conclude this section with a comment on the free energies.
-The precise asymptotics of the free energies of PI has been established by Kapaev in \cite{Kap04} using Riemann--Hilbert methods:
+An asymptotic equivalent for the free energies of PI has been established by Kapaev in \cite{Kap04} using Riemann--Hilbert methods (see \cite{BSSV23} for the full transseries structure):

 as $g \rightarrow \infty$.
 More precisely, Kapaev computes the asymptotics of the formal (also known as $0$-parameter) solution of the PI equation:

 It was then shown in \cite{IS16} (see \cite{IMS18} for the analogous result for all Painlev{\'e} equations) that the coefficients $U_g$, determined from the initial condition $U_0 = -1$, are related to the free energies as